 - 19. Iwami Ginzan Ryugenji Mabu / Shimane

 1. Miyako Island / Okinawa

-Miyako Island is a beautiful island which belongs to Miyako city in Okinawa prefecture.
+Miyako Island is a beautiful island that belongs to Miyako city in Okinawa prefecture.
 It boasts plenty of nature and indigenous species.
-There are numerous sightseeing spots which includes white sandy beaches and scenic coasts.
-Irabu-Ohashi Bridge is a huge bridge which was completed in 2015.
-It is the longest bridge in Japan with the length of 3,540 meters, which connects the island with two other islands.
-You can across it by car for free, and enjoy a stunning view of the ocean!
-During summer season, many people visit there to enjoy swimming in the sea and exciting marine sports such as surfing and scuba diving!
+There are numerous sightseeing spots which include white sandy beaches and scenic coasts.
+Irabu-Ohashi Bridge is a huge bridge that was completed in 2015.
+It is the longest bridge in Japan with a length of 3,540 meters, which connects the island with two other islands.
+You can cross it by car for free, and enjoy a stunning view of the ocean!
+During the summer season, many people visit there to enjoy swimming in the sea and exciting marine sports such as surfing and scuba diving!

 2. Karuizawa / Nagano

 Karuizawa is a mountainous resort area located in Nagano prefecture.
 It is known as a perfect place to spend the summer season because of the comfortable climate which is relatively cool and refreshing.
-Some people own vacation houses there, and enjoy a relaxing time with their family during summer holidays.
-There are also a number of tourist attractions which offer a variety of experiences in nature all year round, such as hiking, horse riding, flying squirrel watching tour and kayaking in the lake.
+Some people own vacation houses there and enjoy a relaxing time with their family during the summer holidays.
+There are also a number of tourist attractions that offer a variety of experiences in nature all year round, such as hiking, horse riding, flying squirrel watching tour, and kayaking in the lake.